-These goals reflect the Government's commitment to whole of State growth ana Levels of trust in institutions such as Council by the general public are usually low with government and media generally thought of poorly by both the informed and general population.
+Levels of trust in institutions such as Council by the general public are usually low with government and media generally thought of poorly by both the informed and general population.
 Cootamundra 2050 is ambitious not least because it proposes a concentrated effort to grow the population, but also the number of service and infrastructure programs which need to be delivered to serve the current and future population.
 Council is required to be the leader and sometimes manager of this process, knowing that Council's actions are dictated by a long term, rational plan will assist the community in trusting in the actions of Council in order to achieve the vision of Cootamundra 2050.

 Aside from service delivery and physical works, Council must continue to be the local regulator of planning, building and health.
 This includes educating the community about matters relating to building safety and public health.
-Council also has obligations to enforce legislation around a raft of issues, often this enforcement is viewed negatively, however the alternative is allowing risk in the planning, building and health space which would have wide ranging consequences from serious injury and death to higher insurance premiums and cost of living. d delivery of projects, to improve opportunities and quality of life for people in regional and metropolitan NSW.
+Council also has obligations to enforce legislation around a raft of issues, often this enforcement is viewed negatively, however the alternative is allowing risk in the planning, building and health space which would have wide ranging consequences from serious injury and death to higher insurance premiums and cost of living.